Objective Momentum Barriers in Wall Turbulence: Methods

-Calculating trajectories in the unit barrier field $\Delta\mathbf{v}/||\Delta\mathbf{v}||$ preserves momentum barrier geometry but standardizes the length of all paths for the same barrier time $s_{N}$.
-The TRA and TSE fields calculated from trajectories of the normalized barrier field, NTRA and NTSE, respectively, visualize features in both the highly turbulent near-wall layers and less turbulent flow regions with equal fidelity.
-As will be shown in the following sections, NTRA and NTSE provide previously unseen comparisons of objective turbulent structures over the full range of scales and strengths present in a turbulent flow.
-Indeed, these diagnostic fields reveal additional, weaker structures in less turbulent regions that remain undetectable to available Eulerian methods.
+preserves momentum barrier geometry but standardizes the length of all paths for the same advection time, $s_N$.
+TRA and TSE fields calculated from trajectories in the normalized barrier field, NTRA and NTSE, respectively, visualize features in both highly turbulent regions (large $\Delta \mathbf{v}$), and less turbulent flow regions, with equal fidelity.
+As will be shown in the following sections, NTRA and NTSE provide unprecedented comparisons of objective coherent structures over the full range of scales and strengths present in a turbulent flow, and concurrently reveal additional weak structures in less turbulent regions that are not evident from other Eulerian methods.

-\citet{Haller2021} show that fronts and outer boundaries of nested cylindrical level surfaces of the TRA and TSE fields highlight the same hyperbolic and elliptic invariant manifolds as the finite-time Lyapunov exponent (FTLE, \citet{Haller2015}), polar rotation angle (PRA, \citet{Farazmand2016}) and the Lagrangian-averaged vorticity deviation (LAVD, \citet{Haller2016a}), but without relying on the spatial differentiation required by the latter three diagnostics.
-TRA and TSE fields are, therefore, computable from sparse data and their local value is independent of the number and proximity of other trajectories used in the analysis.
+\citet{Haller2021} show that fronts and outer boundaries of nested cylindrical level surfaces of the TRA and TSE fields highlight the same hyperbolic and elliptic invariant manifolds as the finite-time Lyapunov exponent (FTLE, \cite{Haller2015}), polar rotation angle (PRA, \cite{Farazmand2016}) and the Lagrangian-averaged vorticity deviation (LAVD, \cite{Haller2016a}), but without relying on the spatial differentiation required by the latter three diagnostics.
+The TRA and TSE fields are, therefore, computable from sparse data and their local value is independent of the number and proximity of other trajectories used in the analysis.
 In upcoming visualizations, influential invariant manifolds of the barrier equation will appear as 2D surfaces along which TRA or TSE exhibit large changes.
 The barrier time $s_{N}$ in (\ref{eq:TRA}) and (\ref{eq:TSE}) can be selected arbitrarily, as it is independent of the physical time of the flow data.
-An increase in $s_{N}$ enhances details in TRA and TSE visualizations, enabling a gradual, scale-dependent exploration of invariant manifolds in the phase space of the autonomous system (\ref{eq:instant barrier}) and its unit normalized analog.
+An increase in $s_{N}$ enhances details in TRA and TSE visualizations, enabling a gradual, scale-dependent exploration of invariant manifolds in the phase space of the autonomous system (\ref{eq:instant barrier}).